-That was the eldest of the brothers who bombed the Boston Marathon, the one who died in a rain of police bullets.
+It was the eldest of the brothers who bombed the Boston Marathon, the one who died in a rain of police bullets.
 A tragic and hated young man, perpetrator of a despicable act, his body was torn into pieces.
 And yet, Stefan made sure he was well put back together before interment.

 BROOKLYN’S SISTERS OF MERCY

-Lynda Thompson-Lindsay and Vicki Thompson-Simmons‘ funeral parlor (why this term sounds like an oxymoron?) does everything that most are supposed to, including the combo embalming the deceased and producing their family wake.
+Lynda Thompson-Lindsay and Vicki Thompson-Simmons‘ funeral parlor (why this term sounds like an oxymoron?) does everything that most are supposed to, including the combo embalming-the-deceased-and-producing-their family-wake.
 But it also does something that few can: serve as vault to black history.

 For the almost century old home has borne witness to a heartbreaking chapter of American memory which would be, well, forgotten, hadn’t been for its carefully kept records of burials.
 Many (more)

 * Kicking Ash

 a saga of the black experience in the U.S. is recorded in its archives.

 To be one of the few female-owned, and mostly black women-staffed, business of its kind, is a distinction the sisters must be proud of, along with servicing a neglected community.
 On top of that, they’re also keepers of every fleeting memory left behind by those they’ve ushered on their personal journey to forever.

 Isaiah Owens could approach what he does, corpse cosmetology, as an artist.
 After all, he’s been applying make up to beautify the dead for over 50 years now.
 Instead, he’s closer to a pastor conjuring a “resurrection” of the departed’s best looks at his Harlem funeral house.